typedb/typedb-docs/09-schema/03-rules.md

 [tab:end]
 </div>

-Here, we apply a constant attribute that may or may not previously exist in the database, as a few fact that is owned by `$p`, which is any person with name "Annabelle".
+Here, we apply a constant attribute that may or may not previously exist in the database, as a new fact that is owned by `$p`, which is any person with name "Annabelle".

 3. Inferring an ownership of a variable attribute